 Access to Banking Services

 Refugees and asylum-seekers do not currently have the same rights to public and private banking services as nationals and residents of Trinidad and Tobago.
-Refugees and asylum-seekers may not open a bank account, transfer funds and access other basic banking services.
+Refugees and asylum-seekers may open a bank account, transfer funds and access other basic banking services, in line with the policies of each banking institution.

-You may have access to money transfer services, such as Western Union or Money Gram in some cases.
+You may have access to money transfer services, such as Western Union or Money Gram.
 If you do encounter a problem, you can request advice and assistance from LWC.

 Refugee status recognizes the nuclear family and other dependent relatives up to the second degree of blood or family relationship.
 If you are a refugee that has been recognized by UNHCR, you can bring your immediate family members to Trinidad and Tobago, including: